wp-plugins/quick-bar/readme.txt

 = 1.
 What is a "quick bar" or "sidebar" ? =

 A quick bar or sidebar is a floating dhtml popup used to display any content within a webpage, above the the page content.
-It is normally used to show social media links, subscription forms, contact forms, promotions, etc
+Sidebars are normally used to show social media links, subscription forms, contact forms, promotions, etc

 = 2.
 The Quick Bar plugin is not working properly =